Continuing Education Activity

 - The use of pentamidine with other nephrotoxic drugs like cyclosporine, cisplatin, aminoglycoside antibiotics, beta-lactam antibiotics, amphotericin B, and indomethacin should be closely monitored or avoided.

-- Prolong QT interval should be avoided by using drugs like antiarrhythmics, antihistamines, antipsychotics, antidepressants, neuroleptics, atypical antipsychotics, antibiotics (quinolone, macrolides), antimalarials, and antifungals, to prevent torsades de pointes.
+- Prolonged QT interval may result with concurrent use of antiarrhythmics, antihistamines, antipsychotics, antidepressants, neuroleptics, atypical antipsychotics, antibiotics (quinolone, macrolides), antimalarials, and antifungals; concurrent use could result in torsades de pointes.

 - Pregnancy category C risk.
-Adequate data is currently not available to asses the risk of pentamidine use in pregnant women and nursing mothers.
+Adequate data is currently unavailable to assess the risk of pentamidine use in pregnant women and nursing mothers.

 - Kidney function testing including serum creatinine and blood urea nitrogen